Oklahoma State University Scholarships (2025–26)

 Are these automatic?

-Yes, as long as total aid doesn’t exceed Cost of Attendance.
-Legacy and ACM waivers can’t stack with other out-of-state tuition discounts.
+Often yes, as long as total aid doesn’t exceed Cost of Attendance.
+Note that some out-of-state waivers (Legacy, ACM) can’t stack with other OOS discounts.

 Honors College at Oklahoma State University